Project-CETI/Click-separator/Readme.txt

 - The results are also automatically saved to a **CSV file** with the same name as the input audio file.

 ---

+Feel free to open an issue or contribute if you find this tool useful for your acoustic analysis work!